kovidgoyal/kitty/docs/kittens/ssh.rst

    Automatic shell integration, file transfer and reuse of connections

 The ssh kitten allows you to login easily to remote hosts, and automatically setup the environment there to be as comfortable as your local shell.
 You can specify environment variables to set on the remote host and files to copy there, making your remote experience just like your local shell.
 Additionally, it automatically sets up :ref:`shell_integration` on the remote host and copies the kitty terminfo database there.

 The ssh kitten is a thin wrapper around the traditional `ssh <https://man.openbsd.org/ssh>`__ command line program and supports all the same options and arguments and configuration.
-In interactive usage scenarios it is a drop in replacement for ``ssh``.
+In interactive usage scenarios it is a drop in replacement for :program:`ssh`.
 To try it out, simply run:

 .. code-block:: sh

     kitty +kitten ssh some-hostname-to-connect-to

 You should end up at a shell prompt on the remote host, with shell integration enabled.
 If you like it you can add an alias to it in your shell's rc files:

 .. code-block:: sh

-    alias s=kitty +kitten ssh
+    alias s="kitty +kitten ssh"

 So now you can just type ``s hostname`` to connect.